AnjalySebastianK/login-registration-portal/README.md

 This project includes several built-in security measures to protect user data and application integrity:

 **Password Handling**
-- **Hashed Passwords**: User passwords are securely hashed using `werkzeug.security` before storing in the database.
+- **Hashed Passwords**: User passwords are securely hashed using `Flask-Bcrypt` before storing in the database.
 - **No Plaintext Storage**: Passwords are never stored or transmitted in plaintext.

 **Input Validation**